Konnyaku (Konjac) | What is it and how do you use it? [Complete guide]

-Boiling it will remove the smell while allowing it to absorb more flavors.
-It will also improve the texture.
+Boiling it will remove the smell, while allowing it to absorb more flavors.
+It’ll also improve the texture.

 However, the way you boil it will affect the end result in terms of texture.

-- Cook from Cold Water: For this method, you will put the konnyaku in cold water and wait until it boils.
+- Cook from cold water: For this method, you’ll put the konnyaku in cold water and wait until it boils.
 Once the water boils, leave the food in for 2-3 minutes before removing it.
 This will result in konnyaku that’s firmer and chewier.

-- Cook from Boiling Water: For this method, you will put the konnyaku in the water once it starts boiling and leave it on for 2-3 minutes.
+- Cook from boiling water: For this method, you’ll put the konnyaku in the water once it starts boiling and leave it on for 2-3 minutes.
 This will give you a softer, more tender texture.

-Note: Do not overcook konnyaku or it will start losing its calcium content.
-Rubbing salt on it before boiling will aid with removing the smell.
+Note: Don’t overcook konnyaku or it’ll start losing its calcium content.
+Rubbing salt on it before boiling will aid in removing the smell.